tomhoffer/fastapi-service/README.md

 - `src/scripts`: Contains useful scripts for easier development and testing, as well as database DDL file.
 - `test`: Contains unit, integration and api tests.

-## Known issues and limitations
-- DB connection is not restored once lost, server restart is needed

 ## Potential improvements for future

 I have indentified the following potential improvements for future.
 I'd be happy to implement them, but I wanted to